gphat/omg/_posts/2020-03-26-automation-is-hurting-you.markdown

 ### Automation Increases Complexity
 The productivity gain from automation is tantalizingly quantifiable.
 The ramifications are frustratingly qualitative.
 The time spent staring at charts, editing files, and executing changes can be added up in a spreadsheet and celebrated at review time.
 What will we do with all this extra time?

 **More shit**, that's what.
 We'll go and automate another thing, or create a new thing that needs automation later.
-This is a form of The Law of Stretched Systems:
+This is a form of The Law of Stretched Systems[^4]:

-> Every system is stretched to operate at its capacity; as soon as there is some form of improvement, for example, in the form of new technology, it will be exploited to achieve a new intensity and tempo of activity.[^4]
+> Every system is stretched to operate at its capacity; as soon as there is some form of improvement, for example, in the form of new technology, it will be exploited to achieve a new intensity and tempo of activity.

 We'll take this newfound free time and permission to make *more* complexity without realizing we're going to pay later.